FREQUENTLY ASKED QUESTIONS

 Each therapeutic appointment or scheduled professional consult typically lasts between 45-55 minutes in length.
-For additional options or longer sessions, including EMDR intensives, please reach out to discuss pricing and scheduling arrangements directly.
+For additional options or longer sessions, please reach out directly to discuss pricing and scheduling arrangements.

 HOW DO I USE OUT-OF-NETWORK INSURANCE?

 Depending on your health insurance plan, you may have out-of-network benefits.
 This simply means that you will pay the full fee for our sessions at the time of service, and then you are able to submit documentation to your insurance company directly for possible reimbursement.
-I can provide the you with a superbill that you can submit to your insurance directly.
+I can provide the you with a superbill to submit to your insurance.
 You may want to contact your health insurance plan in advance to determine if you have out-of-network benefits before scheduling.

 DO YOU OFFER A FREE CONSULT FOR PROSPECTIVE CLIENTS?

 Yes, I offer a free 15-minute consultation to touch base, have a conversation, and begin to discern if we will be a good therapeutic match.
-I am also available to answer questions by email, so feel free to reach out in any way that feels right to you.
+I am also available to answer questions by email, so feel free to reach out in any way that feels right.

 DO YOU OFFER A SLIDING SCALE?

-I do have a limited amount of sliding scale slots in my schedule.
+I do have a limited amount of sliding scale spots in my schedule.
 Feel free to inquire directly for more details or to check availability.

 RIGHT TO RECEIVE A GOOD FAITH ESTIMATE UNDER THE NO SURPRISES ACT